What is Summer Impact?

 - A children’s camp run at Wesley Chapel Mission Center in the Over-the-Rhine neighborhood

 - The summer camp at Stepping Stones (serving children with disabilities)

 - Providing lunch and spending time with the residents at the Center for Respite Care

 - Serve with Discover Jubilee to rehab houses in order to provide safe, affordable housing in Cincinnati

-- Cleaning and organizing and/or going on the deliveries of furniture with New Life Furniture
+- Creating “new home” boxes for families and/or going on the deliveries of furniture with New Life Furniture

-- Creating the boxes for the Meals on Wheels program
+- Creating the boxes for meals and packing snack boxes for the Meals on Wheels program at Wesley Community Services.